SahilPatki30082002/Youtube-Textual-Analysis-Using-NLP/README.md

 ## Description:
 Performed Exploratory Data Analysis on data from kaggle [US latest trending videos](https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset?select=IN_youtube_trending_data.csv) and find out the catchy words which make a video viral, even predict the number of views a video can achieve.
+Also perfromed Sentimental Analysis using Transformers

 ## Packages used:
 - `sklearn`